 Sometimes I Wish I Didn’t Like So Many Things

 When I began to learn what it meant to be ADD (diagnosed in 2004 at age 33), I thought what it mostly meant that I was easily distracted, sometimes had trouble learning details, etc. But what I WASN’T expecting, was to learn that being ADD is often connected with being highly creative and being able to learn new concepts and skills extremely rapidly.
 Looking back on my life, I was able to see all of those things in myself, with both the good and bad.
-Since I started medication (I currently use the Daytrana patch), the good generally far outweighs the bad, but sometimes….being so creative and having so many interests can be difficult to balance.
+Since I started medication (I currently take 70mg Vyvanse daily), the good generally far outweighs the bad, but sometimes….being so creative and having so many interests can be difficult to balance.

 The above photo was taken and created in mid-2013 as a Photo Assignment by someone I met on Google+ named Jake Johnson.
 His assignment for me was the following:

 “If there were no limitations on networks, time, money or resources, what would you do?
 Show us in a photograph.”

 Being typically ADD, my first thought was, “OMG, how can I only pick one thing that I would do with unlimited networks, time, money, and resources!?!?!?”
 Because really, if there were no limitations, there are a GAZILLION things I would love to do.
 This brought to mind my favorite quote, which Jake surely saw on my profile: